divelz/Web-Question/Readme.md

-# Web-What-time-is-it
+# Web-Question

-#1 project on the web using html, css, javascript.
+#4 Project on the web using Html, Css, Javascript.
+Question fields.

+Image 1

 link: [Go to the website.](https://divelz.github.io/Question/)